-I now work as a highly qualified, experienced psychodynamic counsellor and offer an effective style of talking therapy recognised for psychological health and wellbeing.
+I now work as a highly qualified, experienced psychodynamic, analytic counsellor and offer an effective style of talking therapy recognised for psychological health and wellbeing.
 I'm passionate about my work and aim to facilitate sessions to a standard of excellence, so you can get the best from my professional expertise and from your therapeutic experience.
 By talking together in confidence, I can help you understand why you think, feel and do those things you do!
 Opportunities are then created for effective, lasting growth and change, and also for an acceptance of what perhaps, cannot be changed.
-Emotions can be powerful and sometimes they have an impact on our bodies too; it helps to talk.
+Emotions can be powerful and often impact upon our bodies too; it really does help to talk.

 - Low Self Esteem, Confidence

 There is no need to struggle alone.
 Broadly speaking, the sooner you ask for help the sooner you can start working towards a healthier, happier lifestyle!